 Anterior Posterior Spinal Fusion

-- Ask caregivers about directions for eating and drinking.
+Follow your healthcare provider's directions for eating and drinking.

 - Do not wear contact lenses the day of surgery.
 You may wear your glasses.

 - You may be given medicine to help you relax or make you drowsy.
-You will be taken to the operating room.
 General anesthesia will be given to keep you asleep and free from pain during the surgery.

 - Incisions will be made in the front, back, or both sides of your body.
 One or more pieces of bone may be taken from another area of your body to use as grafts.
 Bone grafts or artificial bone will be placed between the vertebrae.
 Metal plates, screws, and cages may be placed to hold the vertebrae together while the bone grafts heal or to help straighten the spine.

 - You have a fever.